Dilant/B2METutorial/src/en/beta-status.md

 ### `0.6.8 β` @ 2021/9/10

 - First beta version
-- Include an easy map by z2414
+- Include a casual map by z2414